denten-papers/archive-bloomsbury/main.md

 The taxonomy, or the way of organizing information, constitutes another axis of exclusion in the archive.
 What happens to documents that are archived, but not cataloged?
 Such documents are lost to time.
 They are technically in the archive, but practically inaccessible.
-In this way, the document within the archive relates not only to the concrete architecture of the building that houses the archive but also to the epistemological architecture of the catalog.
+In this way, a document within the archive relates not only to physical space but also to the epistemological architecture of the catalog.
 The catalog locates the document in the ideational space, just as the building---stacks and bookshelves---locates it in the physical.
 To be lost in one is to be lost in the other.
 Thus in addition to asking What was collected? and How is it accessed? we should also ask, How is it organized?
 What logics and what epistemological regimes govern the order of documents in the archive?

-The advent of powerful computational archive technologies---crawlers indexers, classifiers---has transformed the nature of the catalog.
+The advent of powerful computational archive technologies---crawlers indexers, and classifiers---have transformed the nature of the catalog.
 Before computers, archivists relied on systems of social filtration or organize their materials.
-Ask yourself this: How did you find the chapter in front of you?
+Ask yourself this: How did you find the movie you watched recently or even the chapter in front of you?
 Traditionally, search and discovery of new information was facilitated by complex processes of canon formation.
 One finds a book or a film because it is assigned in class, because it was advertised, because a friend recommended it, or the recommendation came from a critic.
 These social mechanisms of filtration reify into epistemological categories.
-Thus a reflection on the genre of a novel by book critics and book sellers alike results in the isles of the book store dedicated to fantasy, classics, detective fiction, and so on.
+Thus a reflection on genre by book critics and book sellers results in the isles of the book store dedicated to the genres of fantasy, classics, detective fiction, and so on.
 In the isles of a book store we once again observe the close entanglement of document, architecture, and epistemology.

 Classification lies at the heart of library science [@robinson_rhizome_2010].
 The Dewey Decimal Classification system, for example, has guided the organization of libraries by subjects for over a century.
 This way of organizing material aids in discovery: a library patron looking for a specific book finds a shelf of books on a similar topic.
-An way of organizing material by alphabet or by size alone would result in different kind of discovery.
-Classification systems provide the scaffolding for everyday knowledge work .
-It is a difficult thing to perceive because it is ubiquitous and often invisible [@bowker_sorting_1999].
+A way of organizing material by alphabet or by size alone would result in different kind of discovery.
+Classification systems provide the scaffolding for everyday knowledge work.
+They are difficult to perceive, however, because they are ubiquitous and often invisible [@bowker_sorting_1999].
 Think of the various classification systems that surround our daily life: the physician classifies according to a list of available diagnoses and billable insurance codes, the judge classifies according to the legal categories, the academic classifies according to scientific categories, students structure their days according to the course catalog.
+Not often seen, the catalog is everywhere.

 The job of an archivist involves classification---an activity that projects order among documents and architectures.
-One can think of classification as the way of organizing things, a way of placing documents in accord with the spatial requirements of storage.
+One can think of classification as a way of organizing things, a way of placing documents in accord with the spatial requirements of storage.
 Classification converts mental, ideational categories into spatial arrangements of things, which together make up the archive.
 Jacques Derrida has called this organizing activity the power of